Indemnity

 People buy insurance to cover losses, but how much insurance companies pay depends on the contract and the amount of the loss.
 With some policies, the payout is easy to determine.
 Life insurance pays the face value of the policy when the insured dies.
 Liability insurance pays legal costs and any assessed liability damages up to the policy limit.
 Business income insurance pays for damages and losses in income because of the damage.
 However, determining the payout for property losses is more complicated; how much is paid is determined by the principle of indemnity.

 Probably the most basic and fundamental principle of property insurance — and why property insurance even exists — is that of indemnity.
 The basic purpose of insurance is to cover a loss that an insured has suffered.
 Indemnity is the payment of a loss by the insurer to the insured, but for no more than the actual amount of the loss.
-Indemnity compensates the insured for loss, but does not allow the insured to make a profit out of the loss.
-A moral hazard would result if the insured could profit from a loss, possibly motivating the insured to actually cause the loss to make a profit, or a morale hazard would be created, causing the insured to be complacent in preventing a loss.
-Insurance that causes these hazards would be against public policy, and would drive up premiums to unaffordable prices.
+Indemnity compensates the insured for loss, but does not allow the insured to profit from the loss.
+Otherwise, a moral hazard would result if the insured could profit from a loss, possibly motivating the insured to actually cause the loss for profit, or a morale hazard would be created, causing the insured to be complacent in preventing a loss.
+Insurance causing these hazards would violate public policy, and would drive up premiums to unaffordable prices.
 For the same reason, the insured cannot collect from multiple insurance policies, even from different companies, for the same loss.

 Actual Cash Value